Optimal radial basis for density-based atomic representations: Results

 \section{Results}

-To illustrate the construction and use of an optimal radial basis we present two examples: a general-purpose potential for silicon, based on the training dataset from Ref.~\citenum{Bartok2018}, and the prediction of atomization energies for the organic molecules from the QM9 dataset~\cite{rama+14sd}.
-These two examples are complementary: the silicon potential involves a single chemical species, uses forces for training and aims to predict the properties of arbitrary (distorted) configurations; the QM9 energy model involves multiple elements, but only minimum-energy structures, and (despite its limitations) has been widely used as a benchmark of new representations for molecular machine learning.\cite{fabe+17jctc}
+To illustrate the construction and use of an optimal radial basis we present examples for two very different problems: the construction of a general-purpose potential for silicon, based on the training dataset from Ref.~\citenum{Bartok2018}, and the prediction of atomization energies for the organic molecules from the QM9 dataset~\cite{rama+14sd}.
+These two examples are complementary: the silicon potential involves a single chemical species, uses forces for training and aims to predict the properties of arbitrary distorted configurations.
+The QM9 energy model involves multiple elements, but only minimum-energy structures, and, despite its limitations, has been widely used as a benchmark of new representations for molecular machine learning\cite{fabe+17jctc}.